sage-code/eve/manual/overview.md

 One statement can be declarative or imperative.

-* A statement is usually a line of code source terminated with new line
+* A statement is usually a single line of code
-* Sometimes a statement extend on several lines
+* A statement can extend on several lines and finalize with ";"
-* Sometimes multiple statements are in the same line, separated by ";"
-* A group of several statements is called a block of code
+* A group of several statements is called a code block,
-* A block of code usually is terminated by one final keyword and ";"
+* A block of code is finalized with a suggestive keyword and ";"
-* The final keyword is different for different statements;

 **examples**